 If you’re exploring your treatment options, birth control medicine has probably been on your radar already.
+So does birth control help with acne?
 There’s no miracle cure, but oral contraceptive pills for acne are most effective in both women and men if hormone fluctuations are the primary cause, especially sex hormones in women.

 Clearer skin is an off-label effect of using birth control pills, meaning their ability to improve acne was an unplanned side effect.
 To determine if birth control pills are a good treatment option for you, here are five key steps to consider ✔️.

 Five Steps If You’re Considering Taking Birth Control Pills For Treatment

 - Find out if hormones play a role in your acne.

 - Do research on how birth control pills can help 🔬.